opencontainers/runtime-spec/runtime-config-linux.md

 cgroups provide controls to restrict cpu, memory, IO, pids and network for the container.
 For more information, see the [kernel cgroups documentation](https://www.kernel.org/doc/Documentation/cgroups/cgroups.txt).

+There are a few facets to this:

+* Managing the existence of cgroups within the hierarchy (`cgroupsPath`).
+* Moving processes to respective cgroups.
+* Configuring cgroups to apply resource limits (`resources`).

 The path to the cgroups can be specified in the Spec via `cgroupsPath`.
 `cgroupsPath` is expected to be relative to the cgroups mount point.
 If `cgroupsPath` is not specified, implementations can define the default cgroup path.